ZaiusInc/ecs-task-balancer/README.md

 # ECS  Tasks Rebalancer
 This program is a lazy best effort tasks rebalancer in ECS intended to run periodically as a lambda function.
 It's job is to lazily rebalance ecs tasks across a cluster in a best effort mechansim.

+## Zaius Changes
+* Tasks are now organzed by availability zone
+* The test file was modified to mimic our use case and changes

 ## How it works